flexanalytics/flexit-docs/docs/administration.md

 2.  **Add Individual User** – enter username, fullname, and role.
 The user will be emailed a link to set their own password (if using FlexIt authentication).
 3.  **Self-registration** – Users can click the “Register” link on the Login page.
 This will send an email to Admin users and will also show “1 new user request” when the Admins log into the FlexIt portal.
 Once the user has been approved, they will be emailed a link to set their own password (if using FlexIt authentication).

-## Groups & Roles Management
+## Groups & Roles

-Roles define what features of the application a set of users have access to.
-Groups define what content (folders, reports, dashboards, etc.) a set of users has access to.
+*Roles* define what features of FlexIt users have access to. *Groups* define what data and content (folders, reports, dashboards, etc.) a set of users has access to.
 Both groups and roles can be used to secure content and data, but only roles can define application functionality (e.g. create new dashboard).

+FlexIt has default groups and roles that cannot be modified or removed:
+*   **Admin** - Full control over entire application
+*   **Author** - Ability to create, browse, and run reports
+*   **Consumer** - Ability to browse and run reports
+*   **Authenticated** - All authenticated users.
+Anyone that can log into FlexIt is in this group.
+Users cannot be individually assigned to this group.
+*   **Public** - Everyone, no authentication required.
+See note below.

+> **Public Group** - to use the *Public* group, you must enable the *Allow Public Access?* setting under [Administration > Configuration > Authentication](administration#authentication)

 ## Data Sources